JamesSkemp/words/content/post/on-web-sites-that-feature-facebook-comments.md

 +++
-title = "On Web sites that feature Facebook Comments" summary = "Thoughts on Web sites that use Facebook to handle their comments." draft = false comments = true date = "2011-06-24T16:55:00-05:00"
+title = "On Web sites that feature Facebook Comments" description = "Thoughts on Web sites that use Facebook to handle their comments." draft = false comments = true date = "2011-06-24T16:55:00-05:00"